drdaemos/xc5-docs/en/design_changes/adding_third_column.md

 and it will move all templates and widget classes from `sidebar.first` (left column) to `sidebar.second` (right column) view list.

-Finally, we need to {% link "add CSS file" SJXTmNfrD %} that will make look of right column smooth.
+Finally, we need to {% link "add CSS file" ref_viHdCWm0 %} that will make look of right column smooth.
 We create the `<X-Cart>/skins/default/en/modules/Tony/RightColumnDemo/css/style.css` file with the following content:

 {% highlight php %}{% raw %}
 #sidebar-second {